Leedia88/the-gossip-project-app/README.md

 # Pinciples

+* A user can sign up to The Gossip Project
-* A user can post and edit gossips on the app
+* A user can post and edit gossips on the app if logged in
 * A gossip has one or several tags
 * A gossip can search keywords to find gossips
+* A user can access gossips per city
+* A user can comment a gossip, edit and delete his comments

 # Features to be implemented

+* A user can like a gossip
+* A user can comment a comment
 * A user can send a private message
-* A user can comment a gossip
-* A user can comment a comment